-This subject is designed to give students a solid basis from which to start engaging with Aboriginal and Torres Strait Islander arts and cultural practice.
-Utilising both existing and new cultural frameworks, through lectures in cultural safety, traditional beliefs and culture, contemporary history and art as voice, students will be walked through the artistic, cultural and political histories of Australia’s first people with a specific focus on the diversity within Victoria and the south-east of Australia.
-With a focus on connection to country and place, students will learn from leading elders, visual artists, theatre makers and activists.
+This subject is designed to give students a solid basis from which to start engaging with Aboriginal and Torres Strait Islander creative and cultural practices, with a focus on connection to country and place.
+Students will learn from a diversity of guest lecturers, including Indigenous elders, visual artists, theatre makers and activists.

 Intended learning outcomes

 On completion of this subject, students should be able to:

 - identify stories and histories of Country with a focus on south-east Australia;

 - describe the diversity of Indigenous creative and cultural practices with a focus on south-east Australia;